sd3730/p8105_hw5_sd3730/Homework-5.md

 n_sim = 5000
 ```

-Then, I will define a function to simulate data, calculate the sample
-mean and p-value, and return results for each dataset.
+#### Define a function to simulate data, calculate the sample mean and p-value, and return results for each dataset.

 ``` r
 simulate_t_test = function(mu, n, sigma, alpha) {